Aaronius/penpal/README.md

 `CONNECTION_DESTROYED`

 This error will be thrown when attempting to call a method and the connection was previously destroyed.
+The promise found at `connection.promise` will also be rejected with this error if the connection is destroyed before it has been established.

 `CONNECTION_TIMEOUT`